 Content Empowered Learning is dedicated to healing divisions and empowering learners to trust their own insights, inspirations, and discernment.

-Content Empowered Learning grew organically out of my own need to make sense of a chaotic and sometimes unsettling reality.
-I had a theory that the same healing principles I used to overcome trauma could be utilized to address all areas of human life and culture.
-And it turns out, I was right!
+Content Empowered Learning grew organically out of Sara’s own need to make sense of a chaotic and sometimes unsettling reality.
+She theorizes that the same healing principles used to overcome trauma can be utilized to address all areas of human life and culture.